Booyaabes/openapi-cli/README.md

 From an OpenAPI / Swagger generate a Python client.
 Add `open-api.cli.py` from the current repository to the generated client.
 You can now acces your API from your bash and pipe result to anything you want!
 Use tab for autocompletion.

+## Security Disclaimer

+__Reminder__: If the OpenAPI/Swagger spec is obtained from an untrusted source, please make sure you've reviewed the spec before using Swagger Codegen to generate the API client, server stub or documentation as code injection may occur.

+Don't expose your `open-api-cli.py` to not trusted user as one can inject Python object from command line arguments.

 ## Bash completion activation

 This project use [argcomplete](https://pypi.org/project/argcomplete/) to achieve bash completion.
 Please read argcomplete documentation about completion activation.